 - There is a lot of native vegetation, including live oak trees, in River Bend Park.
-However, definitions to allow for a better functioning ecosystem in that area.
+However, the understory contains a lot of non-native and invasive plants.
+I want us to use broad definitions to allow for a better functioning ecosystem in that area.
 (ICF) That is an excellent point.
-Our updated definitions would lend themselves to that and would allow for necessary improvements. - The spawning gravel placed above the Arden rapids has smoothed out across the rapids. to create a deep channel in that area. - (Regional Parks) USACE would like to connect the river to the pond at Arden Bar.
-This effort would involve brining fill materials to the south side of the pond south of the remaining pond is shallow, but I am lobbying to get that remaining pond to the north deepened through dredging.
+Our updated definitions would lend themselves to that and would allow for necessary improvements. - The spawning gravel placed above the Arden rapids has smoothed out across the rapids.
+The gravel is making it harder to paddle in that area.
+It is going to take a pretty high flow to create a deep channel in that area. - (Regional Parks) USACE would like to connect the river to the pond at Arden Bar.
+This effort would involve brining fill materials to the south side of the pond south of the existing islands.
+The area from the islands to the south would be filled and a stream or overflow would cut through the fill.
+This project would improve juvenile fish rearing.
+The remaining pond is shallow, but I am lobbying to get that remaining pond to the north deepened through dredging.
 Why is the depth of that pond important?